MaterializeInc/materialize/doc/user/content/sql/create-cluster.md

 * Clusters containing sources and sinks can only have a replication factor of `0` or `1`.

-* A given cluster may contain any number of indexes and materialized views *or* any number of sources and sinks, but not both types of objects.
-For example, you may not create a cluster with a source and an index.

-* You cannot run `SELECT` or `SUBSCRIBE` statements on a cluster containing sources or sinks.

 * When a cluster of size `2xlarge` or larger uses multiple replicas, those replicas are not guaranteed to be spread evenly across the underlying cloud provider's availability zones.